Find out more

 Cancer reared its ugly head again when Whitney’s mom, Kimberly, was diagnosed with Mantle Cell Lymphoma in March of 2014.
 After enduring six grueling months of chemotherapy in Houston, Texas, Kimberly (or “KK” to her grandchildren), achieved a short, two month remission.
 Everyone was cautiously optimistic when KK underwent a successful stem-cell transplant in June 2015.

-To combine these two polar opposite, yet equally valuable missions, Creel Family Philanthropies was established in 2021 to help raise funds for charitable organizations in both of these fields.
-Education and life-altering illnesses are both issues that affect not only individuals, but the family as a whole.
+To combine these two polar opposite, yet equally valuable missions, Creel Family Philanthropies was established in 2021 to help raise funds for charitable organizations the support education and those facing life-altering illness.
+Education and life-altering illnesses are issues that affect not only individuals, but the family as a whole.

 While Whitney and Todd knew they could work with their families and friends to throw a good party and fundraise, they also felt it was incredibly important to instill a sense of benevolence in their four boys, Kolt, Kase, Kix, and Krew.
 Their wish is that families are involved on both the financial and elbow-grease levels.
 In an effort to encourage future generations of Fort Worth to give back to our community, Creel Family Philanthropies will host an annual family-friendly event in addition to an adults-only cocktail gala.